JGL Racing: Car No. 26 history

+Car No. 26 results

 Car No. 28 history

 The No. 28 was an original JGL Racing entry, having debuted at Daytona in 2014 as a Dodge.
 Mike Wallace ran the No. 28 at Daytona in 2014 with Unker's Medicated Cream as the sponsor, with the intent of running the full season.
 Wallace, an excellent Superspeedway racer, finished 13th in the race.
 Wallace ran the next four races, with a best finish of 20th at Phoenix.
 After Derek White (another owner who operates out of Carl Long's shop) ran the car at Fontana, J. J. Yeley moved over from the No. 93 car to become the team's primary driver.
 Yeley posted a strong 7th-place finish at Talladega, then ran a strong 5th on rain tires at Road America.
 At Watkins Glen International, Yeley's No. 28 car was involved in a crash with Trevor Bayne entering turn 6, which both Yeley's crew chief and analyst Andy Petree noted as the third incident of the day in which Bayne had spun out another competitor.
 Afterwards, Yeley got out of his car and expressed his displeasure with Bayne as he passed by, and in his post-wreck interview.
 Yeley would be credited with a 35th-place finish out of 39 cars.
 At the season-finale at Homestead, the No. 28 team switched to Toyota equipment.

 Yeley returned to the team for 2015.
 He would finish 4th at Talladega to bring JGL their best finish.
 Yeley finished 12th in the championship point standings.

 For 2016, Dakoda Armstrong moved over from Richard Petty Motorsports to drive the No. 28 car full-time, with sponsorship from WinField.
 Armstrong started the season with a 14th place finish at Daytona.
 Armstrong would have a great consistent season, including a season best finish, 12th at Daytona.
 Armstrong would be moved to Joe Gibbs Racing for one race to drive the No. 18 replacing Matt Tifft at Iowa bringing his sponsor which JGL hired Drew Herring to drive the No. 28 car at Iowa, where he finished 12th.

 For 2017, Armstrong returned, however was released by the team on September 25 for a lack of sponsorship.

 On January 3, 2018, it was announced that Dylan Lupton would drive the No. 28 for at least 21 races in 2018.
 Lupton had previously driven the No. 24 part-time in 2017.
 Tony Mrakovich made his Xfinity Series debut in the No. 28 at Richmond, finishing 24th.
 On June 7, 2018, Dylan Lupton announced on Twitter that he left the team to find a more competitive car.

 JGL Racing has been inactive since mid 2018.